The Lego Ninjago Movie

 Along with a major ad campaign, Warner Bros Consumer Products landed dozens of global corporate partners for promotional tie-ins.
 Handcraft Manufacturing, SGI Apparel, Isaac Morris and Bioworld released were tapped to provide ninja-themed apparel.
 Fast Forward signed on for branded back-to-school backpacks.
 DK Publishing, Scholastic, Ameet, Blue Ocean and others created movie tie-ins incorporating storybooks, readers, activity books, sticker books, magazines, junior novels, guidebooks and more.
 Clic Time had watches and clocks.
 Sakar had phone cases.
 Hallmark of course had greetings and gift presentation.
 Party City for (you guessed it) party goods.
 Franco Manufacturing took home décor including bedding.
 Many more cross promotional tie-ins were unloaded onto the market and yet even with high audience awareness, Ninjago was tracking for an opening in the high $20 to mid $30 million range.

 The Lego Ninjago Movie received mixed notices from critics.
 It bowed against Kingsman: The Golden Circle and the cheap horror dud Friend Request and Ninjago opened far below expectations with $20,433,071 — placing #3 for the weekend led by Kingsman and the Warner Bros smash hit It in its third frame.
 The Lego Ninjago Movie declined 43% the following session to $11,644,237 and held on with a modest 39.9% drop to $7,002,474 in its third weekend.
-However, the domestic run looks like it will close just below $60 million.
+The domestic run closed with a very disappointing $59,281,555.

 This short lived series of Lego movies has also showed diminishing returns overseas.
 The Lego Movie cumed a strong $211.4 million from its overseas run and The Lego Batman Movie pulled in $136.2 million.
 The Lego Ninjago Movie stalled at $63.8 million in overseas receipts.
-The worldwide total stands at $123 million and with those numbers, WB would see returned about $66 million after theaters take their percentage of the gross, which would not even cover global P&A expenses or any of the budget.
+The worldwide total was $123 million and with those numbers, WB would see returned about $66 million after theaters take their percentage of the gross, which would not even cover global P&A expenses or any of the budget.